-As we receive an increasing amount of evidence of how companies are performing under the first set of RIIO price controls, our focus will turn to using this information to begin our development of the RIIO-2 price controls.
-This will include assessing the performance of companies against the outputs and incentives we set, and assessing the changing external environment to consider what objectives these next set of price controls should seek to deliver.
+As we receive more evidence of how companies are performing under the first set of RIIO price controls and how effective the main changes brought in by RIIO have been, our focus will turn to using this information to start developing the RIIO-2 price controls.
+This will include assessing the performance of companies against the outputs and incentives we set.
+It will also include assessing the changing external environment to consider what objectives these next set of price controls should seek to deliver and how they can be designed to effectively adapt to changing circumstances where it is cost effective to do so.
 A core part of our approach will be to determine how best to engage with different stakeholders and use their experiences and viewpoints to help us understand the existing arrangements and the development of new ones.